 Trial to call for a special election in Progreso postponed

-A scheduled trial against the city of Progreso has been postponed after the city attorney explained to a judge the city leaders had not been served with the proper paperwork.
+A scheduled hearing on an election lawsuit against the city of Progreso was postponed Friday.

+According to an attorney, the hearing was postponed after the judge was told the city leaders named in the lawsuit had not been served with the proper paperwork.

 Progreso City Mayor Hugo Gamboa and two aldermen are suing for a special election to fill aldermen seats at the city.